TomerFi/aioswitcher/CONTRIBUTING.md

 Here are some guidelines (recommendations) for contributing to the `aioswitcher` project:

 - Code docstrings documentation [here](https://aioswitcher.readthedocs.io/en/stable/codedocs.html)
-- For any change in dependencies, please use [pyscripts/poetry-to-requirements.py](pyscripts/poetry-to-requirements.py) for creating a valid [requirements.txt](requirements.txt) file and add it to your PR.
-  This is also done automatically with the `py37` testenv in `tox`.
 - While not all the test steps in [CircleCi](.circleci/config.yml) and in [Tox](pyproject.toml) are parallel to each other, most of them are, so tests failing with `Tox` will probably also fail with `CircleCi`.